 Distance from Denver: 251 miles southwest, 5-hour drive

 The steep granite walls of Colorado’s deepest canyon is a dramatic sight.
-But it’s also somehow the state’s least visited National Park -- which is great for social distancing.
+But it’s also somehow the state’s least visited National Park.
 Carved over millions of years by the Gunnison River, the cliffs reach over 2,000 feet and are often bathed in shadow, hence the dark name.
 You can hike both the north and south rim, camp under the star-filled night sky, and find some of the best trout fishing in the state.